ryndrb/dota2bot/Buff/README.md

 Set `bTowerBuff` to `false` to disable tower buff.
 - [x] Enabled?

-It can be use with other bot scripts.
-Set `hBotTeams` to `{true, true}`, and just change some stuff accordingly, to suit whichever script.
+It can be use with other bot scripts; just change some stuff accordingly, to suit whichever script.
 Or use fretbots.